 *Note – the above are affiliate links, and if you click on them, I’ll earn a few pennies.
 Have you seen the price of butter?
-Thanks for your support of Kerry Cooks!
+Thanks for your support!

 This cake would be super duper awesome for a kids birthday party…. especially if you kept the rainbow part a secret… can you imagine?